mindspore-ai/mindspore/docs/api/api_python_en/mindspore.numpy.rst

        [2816.
 2816.
 2816.
 2816.]]

   .. note::
-      Currently, static graph cannot run in Python interactive mode and not all python types can be passed into functions decorated with `ms_function`.
-For details about how to use `ms_function`, see `API ms_function <https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.ms_function.html>`_ .
+      Currently, static graph cannot run in Python interactive mode and not all python types can be passed into functions decorated with `jit`.

 - Use GradOperation to compute deratives

-  `GradOperation` can be used to take deratives from normal functions and functions decorated with `ms_function`.
+  `GradOperation` can be used to take deratives from normal functions and functions decorated with `jit`.
 Take the previous example:

   .. code-block:: python